That said, with planning, finesse, and the right equipment.

 You wouldn’t build a house without a plan, and you shouldn’t move without one either.

-Before so much as lifting a nightstand, measure your largest pieces of furniture and the rooms in your new home.
+Before so much as lifting a nightstand, measure your heaviest items and very large pieces of furniture and the rooms in your new home.

 With this vital information, you’ll be able to decide where everything goes before move day.

 Sketch a floor plan for each room

 On the big day, spend a few minutes familiarizing the crew with your system.

 And don’t forget to tape your drawings on the wall just outside each room – it’ll help ensure the furniture ends up exactly where you want it.